 12 This is the plague with which the LORD will strike all the nations that fought against Jerusalem: Their flesh will rot while they are still standing on their feet, their eyes will rot in their sockets, and their tongues will rot in their mouths.

 Fulfilled!
-Zechariah 14:12 Commentary: Many Enemies of the Jews were Burned Alive during the Maccabean Wars.
+A Full Preterist View and Commentary of Zechariah 14:12: Many Enemies of the Jews were Burned Alive during the Maccabean Wars.
 Antiochus Epiphanies died from a Disease that Caused His Flesh to Rot.

 These cities victimized by the Maccabees were populated to a large extent by Gentiles “from all the nations of the earth.”
 Recall that as stated above, 2 Maccabees 8:9 says that the Seleucid army that attacked the Maccabees during the Maccabean Wars consisted of Gentiles from “all the nations.”
 Furthermore, keep in mind that as illustrated by Matthew 2:1-3; 4:8 and 10:22 that all or every does not always mean all or every.
 That having been said, it is also interesting to note that this prophecy was also fulfilled literally with the death of Antiochus Epiphanies who according to 2 Maccabees 9:8-12 died from a disease that caused his flesh to rot.